-2018 saw patient satisfaction within the NHS hit a 10-year low.
-Trusts are understandably looking for brand-new solutions that will address this trend and improve the experience that people have when they spend time in their hospitals.
+It wasn’t long ago that patient satisfaction within the NHS hit a 10-year low.
+Trusts have understandably been looking for brand-new solutions that will address this trend and improve the experience that people have when they spend time in their hospitals.

 Many of the treatment techniques and equipment used are cutting-edge and rely heavily on technology.
 It makes sense that technology would play a big role in the full patient experience as well.

-Datasym is a catering software company.
-We’ve integrated their technology with the SPARK® Media platform to allow patients to order meals via their own connected devices.
-Instead of a member of staff needing to tour the wards with paper and a pen, patients can easily make their choice via their phone or tablet.
+We’ve integrated Datasym catering software technology with the SPARK® Media platform to allow patients to order meals via their own connected devices.
+Instead of a member of staff needing to tour the wards with paper and a pen, patients can now easily make choices via their phone or tablet.

-Currently, the food ordering process is wasteful and inefficient.
-It’s a time-consuming task that’s made all the more difficult by patients being moved or discharged in the time between them ordering and receiving their meal.
+Challenge: Currently, the food ordering process is wasteful and inefficient.
+It’s a time-consuming task that’s made all the more difficult by patients being moved or discharged in the time between ordering and receiving their meals.

 Meals are delivered to the wrong place or patients can’t eat them because their current medical circumstances don’t allow them to.
 Either way, this leads to around 273 tonnes of food wastage that’s accumulated over just 12 months.

-With SPARK® Media implemented, an average 600-bed hospital can save up to £182,000 per year.
+The SPARK® solution: With SPARK® Media: Engage implemented, an average 600-bed hospital can save up to £182,000 per year in the streamlining of patient to administration contact alone.
 Hospitals can remove paper menus and better allocate staff resources, while patients don’t have to order in advance so they’re far more likely to end up with a meal they actually want.

 The joint solution gives patients the opportunity to view specific nutritional information for meals, helping to promote healthier choices and allowing those with specific dietary requirements to select the right meal for them.

-This is just one of the partnerships we’ve entered to ensure SPARK® Media is innovative and beneficial for all patients.
+This is just one of the partnerships we’ve entered to ensure SPARK® Media remains innovative and beneficial for all patients and staff.

 Our CEO, Matt O’Donovan said: “Partnering with Samsung allows us to bring the patient experience into the 21st century, offering patients modern technology and empowering them with free access to entertainment services.”